brentd09/AZ040Labs/PowerShell-Lab-05.md

     ```PowerShell
     Get-CimInstance -Class Win32_UserAccount | Get-Member
+    # With the CIM command you will not be able to find the methods using Get-Member
     ```
     </Strong></details>
 1. Using a CIM command and the property list, display a list of user accounts in a table.
 Include columns for the account caption, domain, security ID, full name, and name.
 The full name column might be blank for some or all accounts.